 - Small budget: if your budget doesn’t allow you to buy a new bike in the new future and the upgrade to the old bike is below 40% of a new bike then the upgrade is totally worth it.

-- The old bike was expensive: if your 5 to 7 years old cost a fortune then most surely an upgrade would be worth it, the mountain bike most probably is still a capable bike.
+- The old bike was expensive: if your 5 to 7 years old MTB was expensive then most surely an upgrade would be worth it, the mountain bike most probably is still a capable bike.

 - The upgrade is inexpensive: many upgrades are fairly inexpensive but will still enhance your ride experience.